Surface Mining Screening

 Analysis parameters

 The following cell sets the parameters, which define the area of interest and the length of time to conduct the analysis over.
-The area of interest must be defined with a shapefile (.shp
+The area of interest must be defined with a shapefile (.shp), a geojosn (.geojson), or a KML file (.kml).

 The parameters are: